Bathroom Extractor Fan Installation Cost

 • The average extractor fan installation costs around £300.

-• Installing a new bathroom extractor fan takes about 5 hours.
+• Installing a new bathroom extractor fan can take up to a day to install.

 In this guide, you'll find out the following: